Clickable arrow icon In this article

 What is FINNIFTY?

-Nifty Financial Services Index, also known as FINNIFTY, was launched by NSE on September 7, 2011.
-It comprises of 20 stocks which include banks, financial institutions, housing finance companies, insurance companies, and other financial services companies.
-The FINNIFTY tracks the performance of these companies, and the weight of each stock depends on the free float capitalization value in the market.
+The Nifty Financial Services Index, also known as FINNIFTY, was launched by the NSE on September 7, 2011.
+It comprises 20 stocks, including banks, financial institutions, housing finance companies, insurance companies, and other financial services companies, with their weight determined by free float market capitalisation.
+The FINNIFTY tracks the performance of these companies, and the weight of each stock depends on the market’s free float capitalization value.

 Methodology